GSEA-MSigDB/gsea-gpmodule/README.md

 # Dependencies

-The GSEA Desktop and the GSEA module for GenePattern are 100% Pure Java.
+The GSEA module for GenePattern is 100% Pure Java.
 Java 8 is required for our pre-built binaries.
 Builds against other versions of Java may be possible but are unsupported.  **Oracle Java is recommended as there are known issues when running with OpenJDK.**

-See the [LICENSE-3RD-PARTY.txt](LICENSE-3RD-PARTY.txt) file for a full list of the GSEA library dependencies.
+See the [LICENSE-3RD-PARTY.txt](LICENSE-3RD-PARTY.txt) file for a list of the module's library dependencies.
+The module wraps the GSEA Desktop; see the [GitHub repository](https://github.com/GSEA-MSigDB/gsea-desktop) for its dependencies.

 In our GSEA Desktop binary builds, all required 3rd party library code is bundled into the single self-contained gsea-3.0.jar file so that no additional downloads or installation are required.
 For the GenePattern module, additional library dependencies are included as separate files in the 'lib' directory.

 ------
 Copyright (c) 2003-2017 Broad Institute, Inc., Massachusetts Institute of Technology, and Regents of the University of California.
 All rights reserved.